ihavethatonvinyl/blog/content/q-and-a/q-a-remix-with-kory-adams.md

 ---
 title: Q&A Remix With Kory Adams
 date: 2025-03-18T05:07:00.000Z
-summary: n looks.
-The album art featured the band members wearing white button   ups with long red ascots and shimmering gold pants with gold suspenders, the   men with full pants and the women wearing bootyshorts.
+summary: '"The album art featured the band members wearing white buttonups with long red ascots and shimmering gold pants with gold suspenders, the men with full pants and the women wearing bootyshorts.
 It was not at all   emblematic of the music I liked at the time, but the cover made me laugh.
-I   still have it!"
+I   still have it!"'
 featuredImage: /images/upload/img_2132-1-.jpeg
 draft: false
 ---